kenziyuliu/DGNN-PyTorch/README.md

 To be updated

+## Done

+- Implement graph module
+- Implement DGNN module (model architecture)

 ## TODO

-- Implement direct graph neural net module
 - Implement the 2nd (temporal) stream
 - Modify other parts of the original 2s-AGCN code base
-- ???
+- Test if everything works